 I recently realized that my love of nature and my connection to God through contemplation of the natural world is rooted in my grandfather’s care for the same.
 For example, I often think of certain beloved trees at the local park or at my workplace as akin to “friends” that I witness change and grow over the years.
 My grandfather’s influence made this friendship with the natural world feel as natural as breathing air.
 Like him, I also chat with the animals and even my garden plants.
 Although, so far, they do not talk back, God does speak to me through the way they reflect the possibility of friendship with all of creation.

-Editor’s Note: This week here at IgnatianSpirituality.com, we’re sharing stories of wisdom learned from our elders.
-We’re inspired by Sharing the Wisdom of Time by Pope Francis and Friends.
-We hope you are too and want to read or hear your stories of elders who have impacted you in a positive way!
-Visit www.sharingwisdomoftime.com to get started.
+Editor’s Note: This week here at IgnatianSpirituality.com, we’re sharing stories of wisdom learned from our elders, in honor of Sharing the Wisdom of Time by Pope Francis and Friends.
+The book inspired the Netflix series Stories of a Generation with Pope Francis.

 Order copies now at the special price of $14.98—50% off the cover price of this award-winning book.